Ioulia Chtchetinina

-Ioulia Chtchetinina (Юлия Щетинина, Scsetyinyina Julija, Julia Szczecinina; born 24 December 1995) is a Russian-Swiss pair skater who currently competes for Poland with Michał Woźniak.
-Together, they are the 2025 Four National champions, the 2024 Four National silver medalists, two-time Polish national champions (2024–25), and the 2024 CS Golden Spin of Zagreb champions.
+Ioulia Chtchetinina (Юлия Щетинина, Scsetyinyina Julija, Julia Szczecinina; born 24 December 1995) is a retired Russian-Swiss-Hungarian-Polish pair skater.

+Competing for Poland with Michał Woźniak, she is the 2025 Four National champions, the 2024 Four National silver medalists, three-time Polish national champions (2024–26), and the 2024 CS Golden Spin of Zagreb champions.
+The pair also competed for Poland at the 2026 Winter Olympics.

-With her former partner Márk Magyar, she is a three-time Hungarian national champion (2020–2022) and a Swiss national champion with Noah Scherer (2017) and with Mikhail Akulov (2018).
+With her former partner Márk Magyar, she competed for Hungary and is a three-time Hungarian national champion (2020–2022).

+Additionally, she is a Swiss national champion with former partners Noah Scherer (2017) and Mikhail Akulov (2018).

 Personal life

 Chtchetinina was born in Nizhny Novgorod, Russia on December 24, 1995.
 At the age of three, she and her parents moved to Switzerland.

 She became a Hungarian citizen in October 2020 and in September 2025, obtained Polish citizenship.